-- > Difficult to enforce safety regulations (i.e. where to ride, helmet/no helmet, riding while intoxicated) - > Difficult to enforce proper use credit card-based system

-(i.e. one rider per scooter, placing scooter in an appropriate location at the end of a ride)

-- > Greater number of discarded lithium batteries - > Hurdles for low- to moderateincome riders due to smartphone/
+- > Difficult to enforce safety regulations (i.e. where to ride, helmet/no helmet, riding while intoxicated) - > Difficult to enforce proper use (i.e. one rider per scooter, placing scooter in an appropriate location at the end of a ride) - > Greater number of discarded lithium batteries - > Hurdles when accommodating LMI riders due to smartphone and credit card-based system